UniExeterRSE/intro-version-control/_episodes/14_remote_branches_with_github.md

 Your branch is up to date with 'origin/main'.
 ```

+There's an important point to make about the output here.
+It is stated that
-TODO: explain that the `Your branch is up to date with 'origin/main'.` reflects
+`Your branch is up to date with 'origin/main'.`.
+This doesn't mean there aren't changes on the remote to
-that we haven't fetched the new updates to the remote branch `origin/main`
-into our local repository.
+pull in.
+Instead, it means that Git is not aware of any extra commits in
+`origin/main` compared to `main` _since last `fetch`ing from the remote repository_.

-We fetch updates from the remote repository:
+So, let us fetch updates from the remote repository:

 ```
 $ git fetch